SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/👨🏻‍🏫 Courses/AI for Financial Management.md

 These flashcards cover the main concepts and theories introduced in the segment on financial analysis enhanced by AI.
 They are designed to help learners quickly review and retain the key points discussed.

-## Walkthrough Using ChatGPT for Financial Data Analysis
+## Using ChatGPT for Financial Data Analysis

-Let's move to the practical application section where we transform the concepts we've learned about Generative AI and ChatGPT into actionable skills.
 In this walkthrough, we'll guide you through how to apply ChatGPT to your financial data analysis tasks.
 Think of it as a hands-on tutorial to elevate your financial management capabilities with AI.
 Remember, this is a learning experience, so don't hesitate to pause and review as needed.

 ### Step 1: Setting Up Your ChatGPT+ Account
 First things first, ensure you have a ChatGPT+ account with access to advanced data analysis functionalities.
 You'll need this to access the more sophisticated features we will be using.
 LLMs like ChatGPT alone cannot do math well, so having access to the plus account is essential.